jugelington/nc-news-backend/README.md

 git push heroku master
 ```

-6. Setup some variables heroku will need:
+6. Heroku will take some time to process the app; once it is finished, it will give you the URL to the working version of the app.

+7. Setup some variables heroku will need (your MONGODB_URI information will be on the MLabs database you setup; the username and password are the ones you created for that database ):

 ```bash
 heroku config:set NODE_ENV=production